vineethkumarv/sv-wiki/Control-Flow.md

 `a=10;`
 `b=30;`
 `int t;  // introducing the temporary variable.  `
-`// swapping two number using the temporary variable //`
+`// swapping two numbers using the temporary variable //`
 `a=t;  // t=10;`
 `t = b;  // b=10;`
 `b= a ;  // a = 30;`